aaronbloomfield/pdr/tutorials/other/ssh-scp.md

-You will be prompted to enter your lab account password, and as you enter it **you may notice that nothing appears to happen on the screen**; do not worry, this is how `bash` hides your password from being shown in plaintext, rather than using the "common" practice of printing `*`s for each character you enter.
+You will be prompted to enter your lab account password, and as you enter it **you may notice that nothing appears to happen on the screen**; do not worry, this is how `bash` hides your password from being shown in plain text, rather than using the "common" practice of printing `*`s for each character you enter.
 When you are done entering the password, press enter and you should see the prompt on your terminal change to something along the